-This Directive lays down minimum safety and health requirements for the use of work equipment by workers at work.
+This Directive contains minimum safety and health requirements for the use of work equipment by workers at work in general and specific, more detailed requirements relating to work equipment for working at height, mobile work equipment and equipment for lifting loads.

 Definition of terms “work equipment”, “use of work equipment”, “danger zone”, “exposed worker” and “operator”.